Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

-The maximum stellar masses in their first paper are considerably larger than those in their second paper, almost certainly because the inclusion of the form factor decreases the effect of the Fock term at high density.
+The maximum stellar masses in their first paper \cite{Miyatsu:2011bc} are larger than those in their second paper \cite{Katayama:2012ge}, almost certainly because the inclusion of the form factor decreases the effect of the Fock term at high density.
 They consider two variations of the QMC model: one with, and one without the pion contribution in the bag (CQMC) which tends to give a slightly stiffer EoS, because of its effect on the baryon masses.
 For QMC they obtain $M=1.86~M_{\odot}$, $R=11.2$~km, and for CQMC $M=1.93~M_{\odot}$, $R=11.5$~km for the maximum stellar mass solutions.
-Despite the differences in how we handle the Fock terms and their use of larger tensor couplings, and more phenomenological hyperon couplings, we are led to the same conclusions about the importance of the tensor contribution.
-We also find a very similar particle content, where the $\Xi^{-}$ is the first hyperon to appear.
+Despite the differences in how we handle the Fock terms and their use of larger tensor couplings and more phenomenological hyperon couplings, we are led to the same conclusions about the importance of the tensor contribution.
+We also find a very similar particle content in scenarios where the Fock terms are quite strong, such as the ``Eff.
+Proton Mass" and ``$\Lambda=2.0$, $g_{\sigma Y}\times 1.9$" scenarios, where the $\Xi^{-}$ is the first hyperon to appear.